sazzer/graphql-tester/README.md

 * contentType - The Content Type Header to set for the requests.
 This is optional, and will default to "application/graphql"

 This function will return a function that can be used to make requests to the API.
 This returned function takes a single parameter as being the GraphQL Query to execute, and will return a Promise for the response from the server.
 This Promise will be resolved with an Object containing:
+* success - True if the query was a success.
+False if not.
+Note that in this case Success means there was no "errors" element returned.
 * status - The HTTP Status Code of the response received.
+* headers - The HTTP Headers of the response received.
+* raw - The raw response that was received.
 * data - The "data" element in the response from the server, if present.
 * errors - The "errors" element in the response from the server, if present.